hotblack43/ASI224FOCUSER/README.md

 4) So far, that's all there is - plenty of questions about the extra electronics needed can be given but a description is only now being prepared and will be uploaded when possible.

-5) Questions can be sent to me at peter.thejll@gmail.com

 April 12 2020.